You know all those studies about how children laugh about 13,424,938 times more than adults on a daily basis?

 Hug Machine by Scott Campbell

 Hug Machine is on a mission to hug everyone.
-From a giant whale to his mom, no one goes unhugged.
+From a giant whale to his mom, no one goes unhugged throughout his daily adventures.
 And what fuels a hug machine?
 Pizza.
 Lots of pizza.

 That is NOT a Good Idea by Mo Willems

-Picking ONE Mo Willems book for this list was basically impossible, but this might be my favorite laugh-out-loud book about a fox who thinks he’s luring a goose home to cook for dinner but it turns out the FOX is on the menu.
+Picking ONE Mo Willems book for this list was basically impossible, but this might be my favorite laugh-out-loud book about a fox who thinks he’s luring a goose home to cook for dinner but it turns out there is a different plan about to hatch because the FOX is on the menu.

 Don’t Blink! by Amy Krouse Rosenthal, illustrated by David Roberts